 Benefits to the licensee include:

 Getting RAMP Server/Seller Certified

-You can now complete RAMP Server/Seller training via eTIPS and receive a dual certification (RAMP/TIPS).
-PRLA members and their staff will receive a $10 discount off the cost of registration with a members-only promo code.
+You can now complete RAMP Server/Seller training via ServSafe Alcohol and receive a dual certification (RAMP/ServSafe Alcohol).
+PRLA members receive a 20 percent discount on all ServSafe products, including Alcohol.